Tensegritics/ClojureDart/README.md

 Its primary goal is to leverage Dart and Flutter to extend Clojure's reach to mobile and desktop apps.

+# Status

+ClojureDart is production-ready: you can ship applications right now.

+Some features are missing:
+- no REPL yet, but we have excellent hot-reload so for UI work you get instant feedback
+- multi-method (WIP)
+- sorted-collection (WIP)

+In any case get in touch with us on [Clojurians #ClojureDart channel](https://clojurians.slack.com/app_redirect?channel=clojuredart))) or open an issue.

+Some differences have been documented, see [Differences with Clojure](doc/differences.md).

 # Links dump

 [Slack](https://clojurians.slack.com/app_redirect?channel=clojuredart)